English: Honey and Clover

 One last theme this show explores is natural talent and feelings of inferiority.
 In our world, there will always be an insurmountable gap between those of us who are truly talented and gifted, and those who are on the more ordinary side of things.
 Hard work and dedication can only close that gap so much.
 Honey and Clover shows how individuals both talented and ordinary think about this fact, and the problems that come with being on either side of the spectrum.
 Through the relationships of Takemoto, Hagu, Professor, and Shinobu, aspects such as expectations, guidance, free will, and desires are all laid out and explored.

-The art was reminiscent of Sakamichi no Apollon; very simple and easygoing on the eyes.
+The art was very simple and easygoing on the eyes.
 There is no flashy animation, just very basic yet powerful scenes and warm colors.
 The music complemented the mood being presented in each scene and was never out of place.
-Overall, a different and nice slice of life that any fan of this genre should check out.
+There were lively pieces to accompany merry times and happy days, and somber tones to accentuate tension and dramatic moments.

 Both are really well done slice of life series that focus on students attending college focusing on artistic subjects (fine arts for Honey and Clover and classical music for Nodame Cantabile).
 The artistic style in both series is similar as well with well rounded humor to balance things out.
 I also can't help but see similarities between Morita and Nodame.
 I keep thinking that Nodame is the female version of Morita. :D

 Peacefull atmosphere, same kind of graphic and almost the same humorous taste.

 Produced by the same company, both anime have similar storylines and great music.